-The CRIS has given an indicative levy of \$127 per notifiable event, which is up 162% (from \$79.16).
-With a budget of \$7.552M, the cost base has increased over \$1.4M (from \$6.139M in 2019/20) notwithstanding a substantial reduction in activity in the sector.
-This is an increase in the average cost from \$9,203 per registered liquidator to \$11,373.
+The CRIS has given an indicative levy of \$77.64 per notifiable event (from \$75.12 in 2020-21).
+With a budget of \$4.778M, the cost base has decreased only marginally from \$5.125M in 2020-21 notwithstanding the continued reduction in activity in the sector over the financial year in question.

-We are concerned about the total increased cost that is being passed onto registered liquidators at a time when they are struggling financially, noting that most registered liquidators operate small businesses.
+We are concerned about the cost that is being passed onto registered liquidators at a time when they are struggling financially, noting that most registered liquidators operate small businesses.